mwlik/mwlik/README.md

 # M411K

-Currently interested in web exploitation and hardware hacking among other security-related topics.
+Currently interested in browser exploitation and hardware hacking among other security-related topics.

 ---